 Lorraine McGowen is a partner in the New York office of Orrick, Herrington & Sutcliffe LLP, where she focuses on restructurings.
-She is the chair of Orrick’s firm-wide Diversity & Inclusion Initiatives and recently completed two terms of service on the firm’s 11-member Board of Directors.
+She is a co-chair of Orrick’s firm-wide Diversity & Inclusion Initiatives and recently completed two terms of service on the firm’s 11-member Board of Directors.
 She previously chaired Orrick’s Restructuring Group.
 Her clients include leading financial institutions, syndicated lender groups, creditor committees and other parties seeking to maximize recoveries in complex bankruptcies, out-of-court restructurings and creditors’ rights controversies in the U.S. and internationally.
-Among her awards and honors, she was recognized as a Diversity Champion by the New York City Bar Association in 2012.
+Among her awards and honors, she was recognized as a Diversity Champion by the New York City Bar Association in 2012, as one of the Most Influential Black Lawyers by Savoy Magazine in 2015, and the National Black Lawyers Top 100 in 2016.
+She is a Fellow of the American Bar Foundation and ranked as a Leading Lawyer by the IFLR1000.
 Ms. McGowen is on the Board of Legal Advisers for Legal Outreach, a non-profit college-bound program for students in disadvantaged neighborhoods in New York City and on the Advisory Committee for the Vance Center for International Justice of the New York City Bar Association.
 She is also on the Board of Directors for the New York Lawyers for the Public Interest.
 Ms. McGowen graduated from Georgetown University School of Foreign Service in 1983 and Columbia School of Law in 1986.

-Anna L. Brown is Special Attorney/Global Director of Diversity & Inclusion at Shearman & Sterling LLP, a premiere global law firm with 20 offices around the world.
-Ms. Brown is responsible for designing and implementing all aspects of the organization’s internal and external global diversity and inclusion strategic initiatives, and serves as the Executive Director of the firm’s Diversity & Inclusion Committee.
+Anna L. Brown is the North America Director of Diversity and Inclusion at Baker & McKenzie LLP, a premiere global law firm with 77 offices in 47 countries.
+Ms. Brown is responsible for designing and implementing all aspects of the organization’s internal and external global diversity and inclusion strategic initiatives in North America.

-Before being named Shearman & Sterling's Global Director of Diversity & Inclusion, Ms. Brown practiced in the firm's Capital Markets group and served as Associate General Counsel of Continuum Health Partners, Inc. -- the parent corporation of a network of New York City hospitals and foundations.
 Ms. Brown serves on the New York City Bar Association Committee to Enhance Diversity in the Profession and previously served on the Subcommittee on Bioethics.
-She is a Fellow of the American Bar Foundation, member of the American Bar Association, past President of the Association of Law Firm Diversity Professionals and frequent lecturer on diversity and inclusion.
-Ms. Brown received the 2015 Diversity and Inclusion Trailblazer Champion Award from the New York City Bar Association and also serves on the board of the Mount Sinai Medical Legal Partnership.
+She is a Fellow of the American Bar Foundation, member of the American Bar Association and past President of the Association of Law Firm Diversity Professionals.

 Nate Saint-Victor is an Executive Director in the Legal and Compliance Division of Morgan Stanley.
 Nate provides advice to Morgan Stanley Wealth Management on issues pertaining to the laws, rules and regulations applicable to investment advisers and brokers-dealers, with a focus on alternative investments, research and investment advisory programs.
 Previously, Nate was an associate at Davis Polk & Wardwell where he practiced in the Investment Management Group.
 Since 2009, Nate has served on the Securities Industry and Financial Markets Association (SIFMA) Alternative Investments Roundtable and previously served on the SIFMA Investment Advisor/ Broker-Dealer Task Force, SIFMA Investment Advisory Committee and the Certified Financial Planner Board Business Model Working Group.
 Nate regularly participates on a broad range of panels and has been published covering issues such as securities laws, diversity and inclusion and professional development.